Gateway to the Grand Mesa South

 Gateway to the Grand Mesa North

 Located on the northern slopes of the Grand Mesa and the Scenic Byway is the fun little Town of Mesa.
 Home to ranches, food, coffee, year round outdoor sports access, and historic sites.
+Check out the Grand Mesa RV park with camping and views of the Grand Mesa.
+Stop in the Wagon Wheel Cafe for a bite to eat.
 Mesa offers a brief break from all of the busy stuff!
-Only a few miles up on Hwy 65 is Powderhorn Resort.
+Only a few miles south on Hwy 65 is Powderhorn Ski Resort, featuring a new mountain bike park and summer activities in addition to skiing in the winter.